 Resident Falls in Kentucky Nursing Homes

-Louisville Nursing Home Abuse and Malpractice AttorneyFalls and the injuries resulting from them threaten many Kentucky nursing home residents.
-Clinical research has shown that elderly nursing home residents fall more often than other elderly adults who live within the community.
-In fact, almost half of elderly people living in nursing homes age 65 and older fall annually, and 10 – 15% of those victims are injured as a result of falling.
-What’s more, over 5% of elderly residents who fall while living in American nursing homes sustain fractures.
-In total, approximately 1,800 elderly nursing home residents die every year due to the injuries they suffer in falls.
-Unfortunately, many nursing home staff members do not live up to their legal and moral obligations, and fail to report resident falls.
+Louisville, KY, Nursing Home Abuse and Malpractice AttorneyFalls and the injuries resulting from them threaten many nursing home residents.
+Clinical research has shown that residents fall more often than other elderly adults who live within the community.
+In fact, almost half of those age 65 and older who are living in nursing homes fall annually, and 10%–15% of them are injured as a result—injuries such as fractures, which occur in over 5% of cases.
+For some, the consequences can be even more dire: approximately 1,800 nursing home residents die every year due fall-related injuries.
+Unfortunately, many nursing home staff members often fail to report resident falls.

-Falls do not only cause physical injuries to elderly nursing home residents.
-Older nursing home residents may suffer the following problems after falling:
+Falls do not only cause physical injuries to nursing home residents.
+Older residents may suffer the following problems after falling:

 - Decreased mental and physical functioning;